-- (a) funds are available for subsistence and transport costs. - (b) claimed expenses are justified. - (c) all aspects of this policy have been complied with prior to payment. - (d) employees are reimbursed accurately and promptly for justified expenses incurred whilst on official journeys.
+(a) Funds are available for subsistence and travelling costs.

+- (b) Claimed expenses are justified. - (c) All aspects of this policy have been complied with prior to payment. - (d) Employees are reimbursed accurately and promptly for justified expenses incurred whilst on official's journeys.